 Now let's show that this result is coherent with the local space-time deformation generated by P and its local propagation along the x axis.
-At $t_N$ , therefore along $\Delta$ , the ct time axis has been rotating around the (y, z) plane with a $\pi/4$ angle in the direction of x, resulting in the ct' axis.
-Indeed this is the effect of the $b_C$ boost along the space points of $\Delta$ : the $b_C$ boost transforms R into the R'(ct', x', y, z) frame in such a way.
-There is ct' = x'.
-This creates a $\Pi$ plane containing all these lines starting from the points of $\Delta$ in the direction of ct'.
-In other words, $\Pi$ is the new plane of time after the action of the $b_C$ boosts executed along $\Delta$ at $t = t_N$ in R. Let's calculate the $\alpha$ angle between $\Pi$ , with respect to R, and the (x, y) plane.
-It is also the angle between the n direction and $\Pi$ , therefore the angle between CM and $\Pi$ .
+At time t_N , along Δ , the ct time axis has been rotated around the (y,z) plane by an angle of $\pi/4$ in the direction of x, resulting in the ct' axis.
+Indeed, this is the effect of the b_C boost along the space points of Δ : the b_C boost transforms R into the R'(ct',x',y,z) frame in this way.
+There is ct'=x'.
+This creates a Π plane containing all these lines starting from the points of Δ in the direction of ct'.
+In other words, Π is the new plane of time after the action of the b_C boost executed along Δ at $t=t_N$ in R. Let's calculate the angle α between Π and the (x,y) plane, with respect to R. This is also the angle between the n direction and Π , and therefore the angle between CM and Π .
 The calculation follows.

-L is the CN = CC' distance.
-M' is the space-time point being the projection of M on P' along the z direction.
-P' is the plane which is parallel to $\Pi$ and which contains C. Equation (J.4) is coherent with Equation (J.3).
+L is the CN=CC' distance.
+Let's denote Π' as the plane parallel to Π and containing C. M' is the space-time point that is the projection of M onto Π' along the ct direction.
+Equation (I.4) is coherent with equation (I.3).
 The result is the following.

-$$\alpha = \beta. \tag{J.5}$$
+$$\alpha = \beta \tag{I.5}$$

-It means that the GW propagation along its envelope creates a space-time deformation which is coherent with the propagation of the $b_C$ boost perpendicularly to the P trajectory.
-It must be noticed also that the $\Pi$ plane makes also a $\pi/4$ angle with respect to the (x, y) plane, but in the direction of y.
-In other words, the intersection of $\Pi$ with the (y, z) plane is a line which makes such an angle with respect to the (x, y) plane.
-And this is coherent with the local GW propagation along the y axis at the speed of light.
+This means that the GW propagation along its envelope creates a space-time deformation that is coherent with the propagation of the b_C boost perpendicularly to the P trajectory.
+It should also be noted that the Π plane makes a $\pi/4$ angle with respect to the (x,y) plane, but in the direction of y.
+In other words, the intersection of Π with the (y,ct) plane is a line that makes such an angle with respect to the (x,y) plane.
+This is coherent with the local GW propagation along the y axis at the speed of light.

-The final result is a coherence between the following GW features.
+The final result is a coherence between the following GW features: